Jeffery-Ni/AANuVis/README.md

 ***A semi-automatic amino acid usage and di- and tetra-nucleotide usage frequency calculator and UMAP visualizer***

 # Step one
 Use # AANuVis-count_local.py # for local fasta file AAU and di- and tetra-nucleotide usage count and convert into percentaged format
+Every genome (every fasta sequence) is counted individually!!!!

    Usage: ```python AANuVis-count_local.py fasta_file.fasta``` or ```nohup AANuVis-count_local.py fasta_file.fasta &``` for none-verbose